-Plus500 is regulated by the FCA.
-Trading with them comes with low risk because of this.
+Plus500 is regulated by the FCA in the UK.
 They offer an easy to use trading platform with biometric login.
 Their parent company (Plus500 Ltd) is an FTSE 250 company listed on the London Stock Exchange.
 They are on the main market for listed companies.

 There is also no MT4, MT5, or cTrader.
 All trading instruments are on Plus500’s proprietary trading platform.
 CFDs such as indices, shares, commodities, and ETFs are available.
 Options are also supported.
 With Plus500, you can trade options on shares, indices, and commodities.

 You should understand the importance of options relative to day trading.
 Since you won’t be holding your trades overnight in most cases, the availability of options can allow you to hedge the risks on your positions.

 Other risk management tools include the trailing stop loss and the guaranteed stop loss.
 The latter helps you avoid slippage thereby reducing losses.

 Warning: Using Options for hedging is not a perfect strategy, and you must fully understand it.
 Be careful how you use it.

 Plus500’s trading platform has up 10 100 built-in indicators and drawing tools to aid your technical analysis.
 Also, there are features such as real-time price alerts that will help you time your entry and exit of the market.
 The platform is available as a mobile app for iOS and Android.

 How much do you need to open a trading account with Plus500?
 Well, you can open a trading account with €100.
 This figure might differ with funding methods.
 There are no charges for deposit/withdrawal.

 Refer to our Plus500 Review to see our detailed research.